Gambling can harm many areas of your life. This can include problems with your:

 - spend more time with family and friends who do not gamble

-- view gambling as a way to make money – try to see it as entertainment instead
+- do not view gambling as a way to make money

-- take credit cards with you when you go gambling
+- do not take credit cards with you when you go gambling

 If you're affected by someone's gambling